-This documentation describes one in a series of public use event files from the 2006 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
-Released as an ASCII data file (with related SAS and SPSS programming statements) and SAS transport file, the 2006 Hospital Inpatient Stays (STAZ) public use file provides detailed information on hospital inpatient stays for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the STAZ event file can be used to make estimates of hospital inpatient stay utilization and expenditures for calendar year 2006.
-The file contains 69 variables and has a logical record length of 379 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data from the 2006 portion of Round 3 and Rounds 4 and 5 for Panel 10, as well as Rounds 1, 2 and the 2006 portion of Round 3 for Panel 11 (i.e., the rounds for the MEPS panels covering calendar year 2006).
+This documentation describes one in a series of public use event files from the 2011 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS, Stata, and SPSS programming statements) and SAS transport file, the 2011 Hospital Inpatient Stays (STAZ) public use file provides detailed information on hospital inpatient stays for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the STAZ event file can be used to make estimates of hospital inpatient stay utilization and expenditures for calendar year 2011.
+The file contains 69 variables and has a logical record length of 383 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data from the 2011 portion of Round 3 and Rounds 4 and 5 for Panel 15, as well as Rounds 1, 2 and the 2011 portion of Round 3 for Panel 16 (i.e., the rounds for the MEPS panels covering calendar year 2011).

-Hospital stay events reported in Panel 11 Round 3 and known to have begun after December 31, 2006 are not included on this file.
+Hospital stay events reported in Panel 16 Round 3 and known to have begun after December 31, 2011 are not included on this file

-Each record on the inpatient hospital event file represents a unique hospital inpatient stay, that is, a hospital inpatient stay reported by the household respondent.
+Each record on the inpatient hospital event file represents a unique hospital inpatient stay reported by the household respondent.
 In addition to expenditures related to the stay, each record contains household-reported medical conditions and procedures associated with the hospitalization and information on the length of stay.